 8.1 International transfers

-Currently, we don’t use tools or services which process data outside the EEA.
-If this changes, we will always require suppliers to ensure adequate protection for personal data by stipulating this in our contracts with them.
+Currently, we do use some tools or services which process data outside the UK and European Economic Area (EEA)(e.g. Survey Monkey, which is based in the US).
+We comply with the requirements for international data transfers when transferring data outside of the UK/EEA and always require suppliers to ensure adequate protection for personal data by stipulating this in our contracts with them.
 Please check this Privacy Notice regularly as this could change in the future.

 As a charity, ENO needs to fundraise efficiently.
 If we think you are likely to enjoy becoming a donor of ENO, we may obtain information about you from third parties such as Companies House or from publicly available sources such as newspapers, other charities and arts organisations or open social media accounts.
 This may relate to your interests, prior donations to other organisations and financial position.